SERVICE-DECLARATION-PROTOCOL

 zk_id: ZkPublicKey

-The locators list length MUST be limited to reduce the potential for abuse.
-The length of the list MUST NOT be longer than 8.
+The locators list length must be limited to reduce the potential for abuse.
+Therefore, the length of the list cannot be longer than 8.

-The message MUST be signed by the provider_id key to prove ownership of the key used for network-level authentication.
+The message must be signed by the provider_id key to prove ownership of the key that is used for network-level authentication of the validator.

-The locked_note_id points to a locked note used for minimum stake threshold verification purposes.
+The locked_node_id points to a locked node used for minimum stake threshold verification purposes.

-The message MUST also be signed by the zk_id key.
+The message is also signed by the zk_id key.

 Declaration Storage

-Only valid declaration messages can be stored on the blockchain ledger.
-The DeclarationInfo structure is defined as follows:
+Only valid declaration messages can be stored on the ledger.
+We define the DeclarationInfo as follows:

 class DeclarationInfo: